-The Pasyryk rug is considered the oldest preserved knotted rug in the world, dating back to the 5th or 4th century BC. where it was manufactured.
+The Pasyryk rug is considered the oldest preserved knotted rug in the world, dating back to the 5th or 4th century BC. when it was manufactured.

-At some point in the Persian textile and carpet art, the profession Rofoogar was born (Persian رفوگر), which describes and includes the profession and activity of restoration for all types of textiles, flat fabrics and carpets.
+At some point in the Persian textile and carpet art history, the profession Rofoogar was born (Persian رفوگر), which describes the profession and activity of restoration for all types of textiles, flat fabrics and carpets.

 At the beginning of the Persian textile and carpet culture, the nomads woven or buttoned pieces for their own use.
 Only later did this handicraft gain recognition and importance in society and population, as well as in the court.
-Since these Pieces of Art were now more valuable, they had to be cared for and repaired or restored - the profession Rofoogar was born.
+Since these Pieces of Art were now more valuable, they had to be maintained, repaired or restored - the profession Rofoogar was born.

 Our first surname is Rofoogar, our second Matin.

 In English this means "Honorable Restorer".
-Since 1840 our family runs this beautiful craft and traditionally, we continue to do so in the Hanseatic city of Bremen as descendants.
+Since 1840, our family runs this beautiful craft.
+In the sprit of this tradition, we continue to do so in the Hanseatic city of Bremen as descendants.

 I'm Hedayat Rofoogar Matin, b. in 1951 in Tabriz (IRAN) and am a restorer and textile designer.

 Ever since I was nine years old, next to the school, I've been in our family's studio every day to learn the textile craftsman's special skills.
-As a child, I was fascinated not only by the colors, shapes, and patterns, but also by the stories my father told me daily about his father, grandfather, and great-grandfather, who in turn practiced this craft!
+As a child, I was fascinated not only by the colors, shapes, and patterns, but also by the stories my father told me everyday about his father, grandfather, and great-grandfather, who already practiced this craft!